Rqbln/Holdeye/README.md

 ## 🎯 About

-**Holdeye** is a modern full-stack web application that combines interactive mapping capabilities with real-time chat functionality.
-Built with cutting-edge technologies, it provides a seamless user experience for geographic data visualization and communication.
+**Holdeye** is a comprehensive full-stack web application designed to track and manage crypto and NFT investments.
+It enables users to create and monitor multiple portfolios across different investment strategies (trading, staking, liquidity pools, ICOs, etc.).
+With real-time data, advanced analytics, and an intuitive dashboard, Holdeye offers a powerful and user-friendly experience for active investors.

 ### Key Highlights

+- 💼 **Multi-Portfolio Management** – Organize investments across multiple portfolios by strategy or asset type
+- 📊 **Real-Time Analytics** – Live data and performance metrics for crypto and NFT holdings
-- 🗺️ **Interactive Maps** – Powered by Leaflet and MapTiler for rich geographic visualization
+- 📈 **Advanced Visualizations** – Detailed graphs and charts for portfolio analysis
-- 💬 **Real-Time Chat** – WebSocket-based chat system with message persistence
+- 🔄 **Real-Time Updates** – WebSocket integration for instant data synchronization
 - 🚀 **Serverless Ready** – Deployable on AWS Lambda for scalable infrastructure
 - 🐳 **Containerized** – Docker support for easy local development and deployment
 - 🔒 **Secure** – JWT authentication and comprehensive security middleware